Learn how passive activity loss limitations restrict rental deductions, plus exceptions like the $25K allowance and real estate professional rules.

-Rather, to qualify as a “real estate professional” you must spend at least 750 hours in a real estate trade or business and more than half your total working hours must be in a real estate trade or business.
-This essentially means, if you have a day job that isn’t in real estate, then you are going to have a hard time qualifying as a “real estate professional”.
+Rather, to qualify as a “real estate professional”, you must spend at least 750 hours in a real estate trade or business, and more than half your total working hours must be in a real estate trade or business.
+This essentially means that if you have a day job that isn’t in real estate, then you are going to have a hard time qualifying as a “real estate professional”.

-This is the underlying rule, however, as with most things where the IRS are involved it’s not that simple.
+This is the underlying rule; however, as with most things where the IRS is involved, it’s not that simple.
 Along with the above, you must materially participate in your rental activity.

 If one spouse meets the 750-hour test, both spouses can combine their time spent on rental properties for material participation purposes.
 Consequently, losses can be offset against the income of either spouse.
 This strategy is particularly advantageous for couples in which one spouse is involved in a real estate trade or business, works part-time, or is primarily engaged in investment activities rather than other employment.